EVBox charger autostart module

 The autostart module replaces the modem and provides everything the charger needs to function, without requiring an actual modem or backend connection.
 It effectively turns the charger into a stand-alone autostart unit.
 No subscription or backend connection is required.

 The module is a drop-in replacement for the modem.
 To install it, open the charger, swap the modem for the autostart module, close the charger, and you are ready to go.
+You can find the complete installation manual here.

-Hardware and software are described in separate sections of this article, but in practice their development went hand in hand.
+Hardware and software development are described in separate sections of this article, but in practice their development went hand in hand.

 The hardware for the module is quite simple and requires only a small number of components.
 Charger-specific details are documented here.

 As the software is not particularly complex, I selected a suitably small microcontroller.
-The ATtiny202 features a single USART, an internal clock, 2 kB of flash (program) memory, and 128 B of RAM.
+The ATtiny202 features a single USART, internal clock, 2 kB of flash (program) memory, and 128 B of RAM.
 It is accompanied by a programming/debugging header.

 To step down the voltage from the 12 V rail, an AMS1117 voltage regulator is used.
 The circuit draws very little current (only a few mA), making a linear regulator the simplest solution.
 A tantalum capacitor provides output stability.